bursonic/driveMalta/Motorcycles/Vulnerable road users.md

 ###7431 - BIKEH6.20

-Which sign tells you that pedestrians may be walking in the road as there is no pavement?Version 3  – April 20 13   Page 42 of 53
+Which sign tells you that pedestrians may be walking in the road as there is no pavement?

 1. {picture}
 2. {picture}